joshw52/joshw52.github.io/_posts/2023-01-31-thm-mustacchio.md

 ![](/img/tryhackme/mustacchio/mustacchio_ssh_key_passphrase_john.png)

-Using the found ssh key and passphrase got me logged in as `barry` in `/home/barry`.
-I already saw the flag in `user.txt`.
+I was able to use the key and passphrase to log in as `barry`, starting me at `/home/barry` on the server.
+I had already seen the flag in `/home/barry/user.txt`.

-After looking around in barry's and joe's home directories, I found a `live_log` program in `/home/joe/` that was suid as root.
-After running `strings live_log`, I found the string `tail -f /var/log/nginx/access.log`, looks like this program runs `tail`.
-I figured I could create my own version of `tail` in `/tmp` and update `PATH` to use my version of `tail` as `root` when running `live_log`.
+After looking around in barry's and joe's home directories, I found a `live_log` program in `/home/joe/` that had SUID permissions as root.
+After running `strings live_log`, I found the string `tail -f /var/log/nginx/access.log`.
+Since it looked like this program ran `tail`, I figured I could create my own version of `tail` in `/tmp` and update `PATH` to use my version of `tail` as `root` when running `live_log`.
 I made a program `/tmp/tail` with the following code:

 ```
 #!/bin/bash